MonopolyCity.com Logo

 Claridge Hotel, Atlantic City - 2008

-The Claridge hotel still exist.
+The Claridge hotel still exist and is in operation.
 In 1981 the Del Web Corporation bought the Claridge and converted it to a casino.
 The Claridge was subsequently bought by Bally's in 2003, and became part of the Bally's Casino Hotel complex.
 Bally's 49 story casino-hotel towers over the nearby Claridge.